mdovale/SpecKit/readme.md

   Dynamically adapts segment length and averaging to deliver optimal resolution and stability across the entire frequency spectrum.

 - **High-Performance Engine**
-  Leverages `multiprocessing` for parallel computation across frequency bins and `numba` for JIT-compiling performance-critical code.
+  Leverages `numba` for JIT-compiling and parallelizing performance-critical code.

 - **Comprehensive Spectral Quantities**
   Calculates a full suite of auto-spectral and cross-spectral estimates, including: